The University of British Columbia

 I’ve developed, taught and/or co-taught numerous graduate- and undergraduate-level courses at UBC and PSU, co-organized and led geospatial workshops, and provided guest courses and lectures for students and resource managers at a range of institutions in Canada, China, Madagascar, India, and the USA.
 Outside of the formal classroom, I’ve learned from, worked with, trained and taught hundreds of community members, scientists and students in Cambodia, China, Costa Rica, Ethiopia, Ghana, Jamaica, Kenya, Mozambique, Madagascar, the Philippines, the UAE, and the USA.

-In addition to my current roles in UBC Forestry, I am the Forest Carbon & Geospatial Scientist for Ostrom Climate and the Blue Forests & Geospatial Adviser for Blue Ventures Conservation.
+In addition to my current roles in UBC Forestry, I am the Blue Forests & Geospatial Adviser for the marine conservation NGO Blue Ventures.

 Projects